TomsPeteris/sap-cap-demo/example-2/README.md

 # Getting Started

-Welcome to your new project.
+Welcome to example-2 project.

-It contains these folders and files, following our recommended project layout:
+This example contains a full stack application using cds and sapui5 custom frontend application.

 File or Folder | Purpose
 ---------|----------